spooketone/InstantText/README.md

 # InstantText
 The instant text file writer!
 # How to use:
-First, download the zip for InstantText in releases.
-And extract the zip file,
-and open InstantText.exe, start typing, and when you're done, press enter and kaboom!
+First, download the EXE file for InstantText in release. and open InstantText.exe, start typing, and when you're done, press enter and kaboom!
 It's done!

 NOTE: Wherever folder location is InstantText,